retooth2/xenharmlib/doc/ed_tunings.rst

    edo12 = EDOTuning(12)

-By default, xenharmlib sets the frequency of the 0-pitch of equal division tunings to about 16.35 Hz, which is the default frequency for C0 in an equally tempered Western system.
+By default, xenharmlib sets the frequency of the 0-pitch of equal division tunings to the default frequency for C0 in an equally tempered Western system (about 16.35 Hz).
 You can change the frequency of the 0-pitch with the :code:`ref_frequency` parameter:

 .. testcode::